Return Prediction for Mean-Variance Portfolio Selection: How Decision-Focused Learning Shapes Forecasting Models: Introduction

-In relation to \textit{``your job''}, many studies have been conducted to investigate the impact of estimation errors in input parameters on mean-variance optimization. \cite{michaud1989markowitz} showed that mean-variance optimization can maximize the effect of input parameter estimation errors, which can lead to inferior results compared to an equally weighted portfolio.
-Other studies, such as \cite{best1991sensitivity, best1991sensitivityms, kallberg1984mis}, have discussed the importance of input parameter settings in the MVO framework.
-In addition, some researchers have analyzed how the MVO optimal portfolio or the distribution of all possible portfolios change as the input parameters change (e.g., \cite{chopra1993effect, kallberg1984mis, best1991sensitivity, best1991sensitivityms, chung2022effects}).
-While these studies reveal how the degree of estimation errors affect the MVO framework, they do not go further into how the shape of estimation errors affect the MVO framework.
+In relation to \textit{``your job''}, many studies have been conducted to investigate the impact of estimation errors in input parameters on MVO.
+Markowitz showed that MVO can maximize the effect of input parameter estimation errors, which can lead to inferior results compared to an equally weighted portfolio \cite{michaud1989markowitz}.
+Other studies have discussed the importance of input parameter settings in the MVO framework \cite{best1991sensitivity, best1991sensitivityms, kallberg1984mis}.
+In addition, some researchers have analyzed how the MVO optimal portfolio or the distribution of all possible portfolios change as the input parameters change \cite{chopra1993effect, kallberg1984mis, best1991sensitivity, best1991sensitivityms, chung2022effects, pan2024bpqp}.
+While these studies reveal how the degree of estimation errors affects the MVO framework, they do not go further into how the shape of estimation errors affects the MVO framework.

-In practice, machine learning has become very useful in the estimation of parameters and decisions are made through optimization based on the machine learning estimates as inputs \cite{lee2023overview}.
-Hence, so-called \textit{Predict-then-Optimize} method can be seen as a two-stage method.
-The prediction and optimization stages are separated, and thus, the prediction stage is solely concerned with enhancing prediction accuracy such as the mean squared errors (MSE).
+In practice, machine learning has become very useful in the estimation of parameters, and decisions are made through optimization based on the machine learning estimates as inputs \cite{lee2023overview}.
+Hence, the so-called \textit{Predict-then-Optimize} method can be seen as a two-stage method.
+The prediction and optimization stages are separated, and thus, the prediction stage is solely concerned with enhancing prediction accuracy, such as the mean squared error (MSE).
 Recent studies have argued that a prediction model that minimizes traditional prediction losses, such as MSE, may not be optimal for decision-making in the subsequent optimization stage.
-To overcome this issue, a framework called \textit{Decision-Focused Learning (DFL)} has been proposed (e.g., \cite{donti2017task, elmachtoub2022smart, wilder2019melding, poganvcic2020differentiation, mandi2022decision, shah2022decision}).
+To overcome this issue, a framework called \textit{Decision-Focused Learning (DFL)} has been proposed \cite{donti2017task, elmachtoub2022smart, wilder2019melding, poganvcic2020differentiation, mandi2022decision, shah2022decision}.
 DFL has been studied in various fields, and portfolio optimization is no exception.
-A couple of studies (e.g., \cite{butler2023integrating, costa2023distributionally}) have showed that DFL can be implemented for portfolio optimization and it can enhance investment performance.
+A couple of studies \cite{butler2023integrating, costa2023distributionally, anis2025end} have shown that DFL can be implemented for portfolio optimization and can enhance investment performance.
 However, they have not analyzed the detailed characteristics of the DFL prediction model.